Package swingtree

 • getSiblinghood

-This method provides a convenient way to access all the children of the parent component of the component this delegate is for.
-Note that this method may only be called by the Swing thread.
-If another thread calls this method, an exception will be thrown.
-Use forSiblinghood(Consumer) to access the sibling components
+This method provides a convenient way to access all the children of the parent component of the component this delegate is for, including the delegated component itself.

 Returns:

-A list of all siblings including the component from which this instance originated.
+A tuple (immutable list) of all siblings including the component from which this instance originated.

 • forSiblinghood